 Why are we reluctant to laugh in a crisis?

-We have been taught that our typical reaction in a stressful situation is to freeze, flee, or stay and fight.
+Our typical reaction in a stressful situation is to freeze, flee, or stay and fight.

 We may favor a particular response based on our temperament or social upbringing.